5 Tricks to Make Intermittent Fasting Work Faster

 3. Do It Gradually

 It is very important to work up to longer periods of fasting.
 Many people make the mistake of going straight from their normal eating patterns to a strict 20-hour fast with only a 4-hour eating window.
 Your body will not respond to this well, and you will experience setbacks.
 It will be too hard on your body, as it won't have time to adjust.
-As a result, you will experience blood sugar issues, added stress on the body, more cortisol production, and then more insulin production.
+As a result, you will experience blood sugar issues, added stress on the body, more cortisol production, and then more Fat Storing Hormone production.
 If you try to force it, you will likely give up because it will quickly not work.

 Instead, make sure you do this process gradually.
 Start with three meals a day without snacks in between.
 Stay at this stage until you are fully comfortable and your body feels ready to push to the next level.
 Next, do two meals per day.
 Slowly but surely, shift those two meals bit by bit until they are closer and closer together.